 … So I’m here to do that for you today!
 I’ll go over ten of some of the most important pieces of college admissions lingo, and I’ll throw in some tips along the way for how can use this knowledge to help you out in your college search endeavor.

-So what’s the point of this whole college search endeavor anyway?
-Well, to find a school that fits: an ideal incubator for your future ideas, a place for you to be simultaneously comfortable and uncomfortable, to find people like you and unlike you, a place for you to blossom academically and thrive socially.
-You’ll want to consider size, cost, location, academic programs, yes, but also direct your detective work to campus culture: the vibe, the mood, the feeling.
+What’s the point of this whole college search endeavor anyway?
+Well, to find a school that fits: an ideal incubator for your future ideas, a place for you to be simultaneously comfortable and uncomfortable, a place to find people like you and unlike you, a place for you to blossom academically and thrive socially.
+You’ll want to consider size, cost, location, and academic programs, yes, but also direct your detective work to campus culture: the vibe, the mood, the feeling.
 That’s no easy task… aaaaand also not something you can just Google at 11:50 pm the night you hit submit on your application.
 Spend some time getting to know the schools you apply to—it’ll make a difference.
 (And, by the way, the idea that for each student there exists just one singular, perfect college “fit”?
 A fallacy.)